ezgihendrickx/gatsby-workshop/README.md

 ## 🚀 Deploy your work

-- `npm gatsby build` you need this command to build your project.
+- `gatsby build` you need this command to build your project.
 - Always push your work on github (at least 3 times in an hour)
-- Drag and Drop your `static` file to [Netlify](https://app.netlify.com/drop), so we can see your CV online!
+- Drag and Drop your `public` file to the [Netlify](https://app.netlify.com/drop), so we can see your CV online!

 <hr/>